echo-hydro/echo-hydro.github.io/research/research.md

 <center><p id="Figure 2"><img src="images/biomarker_development.png" width="700" align="center"/></p></center>

-<center><span style="font-size: 14px !important;"><b>Figure 2.
+<ul><span style="font-size: 14px !important;"><b>Figure 2.
 Biomarker development process. (a)</b> To be a useful neuroimaging marker, it needs to demonstrate increasing levels of supporting evidence and generalizability through multiple stages.
 Therefore, establishing neuroimaging markers requires a long development and validation process supported by multi-study and multi-site efforts. <b>(b)</b> Neuroimaging marker development and validation process.
-This process can be described as an iterative process of optimization, generalization, and characterization. </span></center>
+This process can be described as an iterative process of optimization, generalization, and characterization. </span></ul>

 <span style="font-size: 16px !important; color: #BD0026;"><b>FMRI-based biomarkers for pain and other mental processes</b></span>